 After a little pause in designing larger motor yachts, I decided to try something a little different.
 In this case designing a fast displacement motor yacht.
 The hull is a design arrived at in consultation with Naval Architect Adam Younger.
 The yacht is named Kingfisher in tribute to the bill of the bird which inspired the form of the bulbous bow.
 The aim of this design was to make a fast displacement yacht that looked relatively contemporary but also retained enough traditional elements to retain an air of familiarity.
 The yacht offers generous space particularly in entertainment areas, but is also swift and efficient.

+I have worked for a Motorhome company in the past and have made a number of other designs for another motorhome company.
+Although I love designing yachts, I occasionally go back to designing recreational vehicles.
 I have long felt there was a gap in the market for an offload motorhome.
 So, I decided to make a design for a really insane off-road motorhome.
 Based on a military Volvo Chassis, it really is intended to be the ultimate go-anywhere travel machine.
 Meet the Aconcagua, named after the highest peak in the Americas.
 It is somewhat large…

 This one is just for fun.